wp-plugins/google-calendar-widget/readme.txt

     dateString = startJSDate.toString('dd.MM.yyyy');

 to change the agenda item "Jan 2" to "02.01.2009"

+= Why is HTML in my calendar entry getting mangled =

+The plugin uses the [wiky.js library](http://goessner.net/articles/wiky/) that generates HTML from a wiki-like markup language.
+It expects that the calendar item descriptions are marked up using that format.
+This is done to simplify the formatting for users who are already familiar with wiki markup and make the calendar entries easier to read when not interpreted.

+If you wish to remove this transformation simply replace the following line in ko-calendar.js

+	bodyDiv.innerHTML = Wiky.toHtml(entryDesc);

+With

+	bodyDiv.innerHTML = entryDesc;

 == Screenshots ==

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.